caplin/caplin-dev-tools/brjs-app-converter/README.md

 Given a BRJS application directory this tool will move the contents of the application directory to new locations within the application directory.

-1. It's first step is to back up the entire folder (except for hidden files) into a `brjs-app` directory.
+1. It's first step is to back up the entire folder (except for hidden files) into a `brjs-app-backup` directory.
 This allows a user to access the old application files.
 2. It then creates a new top level directory for the application packages.
 3. It copies all the application's libs and SDK libs into the packages directory.